 Assess Your Content Type and Audience

 Specific alternatives to YouTube can be better applied to certain types of content as they attract different audiences.
 Videos about gaming have a great success on Twitch, professional videos on Vimeo, and political commentary on Rumble.
-Examine your writing style and audience to find out the outlets that will suit your writing.

 Evaluate Monetization Requirements